 Mobile phones must not be used inside the building.
-If a student is seen using his/her phone inside, the phone will be confiscated and should be collected at the end of the school day by the pupil's parent/carer.
+Pupils in Years 5 and 6 can bring mobile phones to school and they are signed in and out at the beginning and the end of the school day.
+Parent permission is granted and they are kept in a secure place during the school day.
+If a pupil is seen using his/her phone inside, without direct permission from a member of staff, the phone will be confiscated and should be collected at the end of the school day.
 Regarding any suspicions relating to illegal content or sexual imagery, the phone will be confiscated and may be handed over to the police for investigation.

 The use of defamatory or intimidating messages/images inside or outside of the school will not be tolerated.
 Disciplinary sanctions will be applied to perpetrators.
 As per our Use of Photographic and Video Images of Children Policy photography or filming will only take place with the permission of the Headteacher and under the supervision of a member of staff.